 Visiting and Photographing the Florida Gulf Coast

 Let’s talk about why the Florida Gulf Coast is so strikingly different from the Florida East Coast both to visit and to photograph.

-Difference with the Atlantic coast
+The difference with the Atlantic coast

-The sand is very white in comparison to the tan colored sand on the east coast.
+The sand is very white in comparison to the tan-colored sand on the east coast.
 In addition, the white sand doesn’t seem to be nearly as hot to walk on.
 You’re generally photographing sunsets as compared to sunrises on the Atlantic Coast.

 The water of the Gulf is much calmer than the water in the Atlantic Ocean.
 The waves are very small, and the Gulf can seem almost more like a lake at times.
 This is great for getting reflections of various objects.